jupyter/notebook/CONTRIBUTING.rst

 Troubleshooting the Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not see that your Jupyter Notebook is not running on dev mode, it's possible that you are running other instances of Jupyter Notebook.
+If you do not see that your Jupyter Notebook is running on dev mode, it's possible that you are running other instances of Jupyter Notebook.
 You can try the following steps:

 1. Uninstall all instances of the notebook package.
 These include any installations you made using